lewismj/tiki_scala/docs/src/main/tut/algorithms/kruskal.md

 This is implemented as a fold over the edges of a weighted graph.

+Optimisations can be made if the points on the graph represent Euclidean distances (_further work_).

 ## Example

 The edges of the minimum spanning tree are highlighted below: